U.S. activist investor says Booker should get better offer from Tesco

 “In Booker, Tesco is getting a great asset and a great management team on the cheap,” said Thomas Sandell, the founder of the hedge fund.

-“Unless the consideration is increased, we do not believe that shareholders should vote in favor of the deal at the upcoming shareholder meeting.”
+“Unless the consideration is increased, we do not believe that shareholders should vote in favour of the deal at the upcoming shareholder meeting.”

 Sandell, which also has offices in London, was set up in 1998 and its most notable campaign in Britain is an unsuccessful attempt to force transport company FirstGroup to break itself up in 2013.